vinodmeesap/cordova-background-geolocation/README.md

 //
 function onDeviceReady() {
     /**
+    * This callback will be executed every time a geolocation is recorded in the background.
+    */
+    var callbackFn = function(location, taskId) {
+        console.log('[js] BackgroundGeoLocation callback:  ' + location.latitude + ',' + location.longitude);

+        /**
         * This would be your own callback for Ajax-requests after POSTing background geolocation to your server.
+        * eg:
+        *     $.post({url: url, success: yourAjaxCallback});
         */
         var yourAjaxCallback = function(response) {
             ////
-        // IMPORTANT:  You must execute the #finish method here to inform the native plugin that you're finished,
+            // IMPORTANT:  You must execute the #finish, providing the taskId provided to callbackFn above in order to inform the native plugin that you're finished,
             //  and the background-task may be completed.
 You must do this regardless if your HTTP request is successful or not.
             // IF YOU DON'T, ios will CRASH YOUR APP for spending too much time in the background.
             //
             //
-        bgGeo.finish();
+            bgGeo.finish(taskId);
         };

-    /**
-    * This callback will be executed every time a geolocation is recorded in the background.
-    */
-    var callbackFn = function(location) {
-        console.log('[js] BackgroundGeoLocation callback:  ' + location.latitude + ',' + location.longitude);
-        // Do your HTTP request here to POST location to your server.
-        //
-        //
         yourAjaxCallback.call(this);
     };